That imperialist headline is derived from Qur’an 24:55.

 What should they cover?
 In a hadith, Aisha recounts that Muhammad said that “when a woman reaches the age of menstruation, it does not suit her that she displays her parts of body except this and this, and he pointed to her face and hands.”
 Even today some Muslims use this hadith to justify mandating the hijab, or headscarf, for women.
 In another hadith, a woman with a veil over her face came to see Muhammad; she was looking for her son, who had been killed in battle.
 Muhammad asked her: “You have come here asking for your son while veiling your face?”
 She responded: “If I am afflicted with the loss of my son, I shall not suffer the loss of my modesty.”
 Pleased, Muhammad told her: “You will get the reward of two martyrs for your son,” because “the people of the Book have killed him.”
 The Tafsir al-Jalalayn agrees that v.
 31 means that when in public women should cover “all that is other than the face and the hands.”

-V. 31 also says: “And let them not stamp their feet so as to reveal what they hide of their adornment.”
+Allah also says in v.
+31: “And let them not stamp their feet so as to reveal what they hide of their adornment.”
 Ibn Kathir continues: “During Jahiliyyah, when women walked in the street wearing anklets and no one could hear them, they would stamp their feet so that men could hear their anklets ringing.
 Allah forbade the believing women to do this.”
 And: “women are also prohibited from wearing scent and perfume when they are going outside the home, lest men should smell their perfume.”

-Then verses 35-45 celebrate Allah.
+Then in verses 35-45, Allah celebrates Allah.
 He is the light of the heavens and the earth (v.
 35, the verse that gives this sura its name), and of the homes of the believers who pray and gives alms (vv.
-36-37) – while the unbelievers live in darkness (vv.
+36-37) — while the unbelievers live in darkness (vv.
 39-40).
 All beings praise him in their own way (v.
 41); he rules the natural world (vv.
 43-44); he created every animal from water (v.
 45).

 But still there are those who don’t believe or only pretend to believe, and these are excoriated again, while the believers are praised, in verse 46-57.
 Allah has sent down signs (ayat, revelations or verses of the Qur’an, v.
 46), but some only pretend to believe in Allah and Muhammad: they are not really believers (v.
 47).
 Some of them don’t even come when Muhammad summons them (v.
 48); if they were right, they would have come to him obediently (v.
 49).
 They are wrongdoers (v.
 50), while the believers, when Muhammad summons them, answer “We hear and obey” (v.
 51).
 Those who obey Allah and Muhammad will be victorious in the end (v.
 52) — a conviction that sustains many a jihadist today through setbacks and defeats.